 Potential Modern Era Inductees

 Ricky Skaggs: Ricky Skaggs is the artist that has felt like he’s been right on the bubble of being inducted over the last few years.
 Skaggs has bookended his career as a mandolin maestro, he studied under Bill Monroe, and is now firmly ensconcing himself as a country music elder.
 In between he had tremendous commercial success in the 80’s when country was searching for its next superstar.
 Few could argue with this pick and Skaggs is very well liked across country music.
 And Skaggs has been named a Hall of Fame “Artist in Residence” previously.
-Though he felt like a frontrunner in previous years, now that the Modern Era is so front loaded, it may be difficult for voters to select Skaggs ahead of some of the commercial powerhouses like Alan Jackson or Brooks & Dunn.
+Though he felt like a frontrunner in previous years, now that the Modern Era is so front loaded, it may be difficult for voters to select Skaggs ahead of some of the commercial powerhouses like Dwight Yoakam or Brooks & Dunn.
 But you don’t just need success to get into The Hall, you need allies.
 And Ricky Skaggs has plenty of those.

 Keith Whitley: To get into the Hall of Fame, you don’t just need a good resume, you need a good, dedicated push and a promotional campaign that can get the attention of the right people on the committee and make a strong case for the induction.
 That is what fans of Keith Whitley have put together over the last two years.
 A group named “Induct Keith Whitley into The Country Music Hall of Fame” has started a campaign to try and get the Kentucky-born singer and songwriter who died tragically in 1989 into country music’s most elite class.
 It has set up an online petition and is asking Keith Whitley fans to add their voices and signatures in support of the effort.
 Keith Whitley started in country music as a member of Ralph Stanley’s bluegrass band.
 In 1988, Whitley had two #1 singles “When You Say Nothing At All” and “I’m No Stranger to the Rain” off the album Don’t Close Your Eyes, and was expected to become a superstar in country music in the coming years.
 However on May 9th, 1989, Keith Whitley died of what was ruled as alcohol poisoning, and never got to reap the rewards of the career he’d worked to build.
 He was 34-years-old.
 Garth Brooks specifically named Keith as someone he believed should have been inducted before him.

 Kenny Chesney As weird as it may seem Kenny Chesney was officially eligible for the Hall of Fame in 2015.
-He released his first major label album with BNA 22 years ago and had two Top 10 singles, “Fall In Love” and “All I Need to Know.”
-It’s hard to see him as a serious contender until a few other names tick off the list, principally Alan Jackson, but stranger things have happened.
+He released his first major label album with BNA 23 years ago and had two Top 10 singles, “Fall In Love” and “All I Need to Know.”
+It’s hard to see him as a serious contender until a few other names tick off the list, but stranger things have happened.
 Consider this: Chesney has been country music’s only active and consistent stadium draw for the last decade.
 Taylor Swift and George Strait have moved on, Jason Aldean and Luke Bryan only recently reached the stadium level, and even the returning Garth Brooks is settling for arenas (though in fairness, usually on multiple nights.)
 Chesney’s sold 30 million albums and had 30 Top 10 singles.
 Get ready for a reality where Kenny is a serious contender for Hall of Fame every year.

 Other Potential Modern Era Inductees:

 - Marty Stuart With all Marty has done and continues to do for the music, it’s time to start considering him to join his wife Connie Smith in The Hall.
+But his lack of commercial success in his career probably keeps him on the outside looking in for now.

 - The Judds – Too bad their career only lasted six years, but it was a productive six years.
+But you have to imagine Brooks & Dunn goes in before they do.
+The Judds might also be helped by the efforts of Wynonna’s solo career.

-- Crystal Gayle – Her recent induction into the Grand Ole Opry proves that Hall of Famer Loretta Lynn’s sister and “Don’t It Make My Brown Eyes Blue” Singer has fans and allies.
+- Crystal Gayle – Her recent induction into the Grand Ole Opry proves that Hall of Famer Loretta Lynn’s sister and “Don’t It Make My Brown Eyes Blue” singer has fans and allies.

 - Gene Watson